 - SIM card – The main cellular companies in Chile are Entel, Wom, Claro, and Movistar.
 As you may have seen from our Patagonia guide, we highly recommend Entel based on local recommendations because of their excellent rural coverage.
 This is the same in the Atacama Desert.
 More on this in the connectivity section.

-- Measurement system at at most restaurants, an automatic 10% tip is applied and you can accept, decline, or change.
+- Tipping – Tipping is standard practice in the country.
+Chile is unique in that at most restaurants, an automatic 10% tip is applied and you can accept, decline, or change.
 Guidelines for these tips provided in the money section.

 - Language – The official language is Spanish.